 We recognize revenue when it is both realized or realizable and earned, meaning persuasive evidence of an arrangement exists, delivery has occurred, title has transferred, the price is fixed or determinable, there are no remaining customer acceptance requirements, and collectability of the resulting receivable is reasonably assured.
-For product sales in the United States, this generally occurs upon delivery of the product at the specialty pharmacy.
+For product sales in the United States, this generally occurs upon delivery of the product to the specialty pharmacy.
 For product sales in Europe, this generally occurs when our European distribution partner has accepted the product, at which time they are no longer able to return the product.

 We sell our product, COMETRIQ, in the United States to a specialty pharmacy that benefits from customer incentives and has a right of return.
-During previous periods, COMETRIQ had limited sales history and we could not reliably estimate expected future returns, discounts and rebates of the product at the time the product was sold to the specialty pharmacy, therefore we recognized revenue when the specialty pharmacy provided the product to a patient based on the fulfillment of a prescription, frequently referred to as the "sell-through" revenue recognition model.
+Prior to 2015, COMETRIQ had limited sales history and we could not reliably estimate expected future returns, discounts and rebates of the product at the time the product was sold to the specialty pharmacy, therefore we recognized revenue when the specialty pharmacy provided the product to a patient based on the fulfillment of a prescription, frequently referred to as the "sell-through" revenue recognition model.
 Recently we have established sufficient historical experience and data to reasonably estimate expected future returns of the product and the discounts and rebates due to payors at the time of shipment to the specialty pharmacy.
 Accordingly, beginning in January 2015 we began to recognize revenue upon delivery to our U.S. specialty pharmacy.
 This approach is frequently referred to as the "sell-in" revenue recognition model.
-In connection with the change in the timing of recognition of U. S. COMETRIQ sales, we recorded a one-time adjustment to recognize revenue and related costs that had previously been deferred at December 31, 2014, resulting in additional net product revenues of \$2.6 million and a nominal amount of cost of goods sold for the three months ended March 31, 2015.
+In connection with the change in the timing of recognition of U.S. COMETRIQ sales, we recorded a one-time adjustment to recognize revenue and related costs that had previously been deferred at December 31, 2014, resulting in additional gross product revenues of \$2.6 million and a nominal amount of cost of goods sold for the nine months ended September 30, 2015; there were no such adjustments recorded for the three months ended September 30, 2015 or during the comparable periods in 2014.

-We also utilize the "sell-in" revenue recognition model for sales to our European distribution partner.
+We also utilize the "sell-in" revenue recognition model for sales to our European distribution partner for all periods presented.
 Once the European distributer has accepted the product, the product is no longer subject to return; therefore, we record revenue at the time our European distribution partner has accepted the product.